solacese/terraform-ansible-solace-sdkperf/README.md

 There are 3 main subdirectories in this repository:
 - [keys](/keys) - Can be used to store the private & public keys to access via SSH the SDKPerf & Solace Broker Nodes
 - [terraform](/terraform) - Contains Terraform configuration & template files to create resources on the cloud as well as files to be used by Ansible (Inventories, Playbooks, Variables)
 - [ansible](/ansible) - Contains playbooks, inventories, variables & roles to be used by Ansible to configure the VMs.
-There are static files that can be modified according to what is needed, as well as files that will get dinamycally created by Terraform upon execution, based on the resources terraform creates (ex: number of nodes, public or private IPs, etc.).
+There are static files that can be modified according to what is needed, as well as files that will get dynamically created by Terraform upon execution, based on the resources terraform creates (ex: number of nodes, public or private IPs, etc.).

 Also, inside of each of those subdirectories, there are README files that can provide extra information as well as describing what CAN or HAS TO be configured on each section.

-> :warning: The SSH keys to be used should have restictive permissions (ex: 600), otherwise Terraform and Ansible could trigger an error while connecting to the VMs
+> :warning: The SSH keys to be used should have restrictive permissions (ex: 600), otherwise Terraform and Ansible could trigger an error while connecting to the VMs

 ## Creating Resources

-Once all the variables and configurations have been set according to our needs, we can have Terraform create all the infrastructure for us, by going into the appropiate PATH where the Terraform resource files are located (ex: [/terraform/aws/HA](/terraform/aws/HA) and typing the following commands:
+Once all the variables and configurations have been set according to our needs, we can have Terraform create all the infrastructure for us, by going into the appropriate PATH where the Terraform resource files are located (ex: [/terraform/aws/HA](/terraform/aws/HA)) and typing the following commands:

    ```
      terraform init